May 5, 2016 by Androvett Legal Media & Marketing at 8:00:00 am

 April 2, 2013 by Dave Moore at 2:30:00 pm

 Dallas corporate marketing and advertising attorney Jane Fergason of the Dallas office of Gardere Wynne Sewell LLP has a few words of warning to consumers who innocently give their ZIP code information to merchants during everyday transactions.

 “Once you give the merchant your ZIP code, that information can be sold to a data broker, or the merchant can use that to find out your address or phone number, and other types of publicly available, but hard-to-get information,” Ms. Fergason recently told KLIF-AM radio show host Kurt Gilchrist.
 The result can be unwanted junk mail or, much worse, identity theft.
 The abuse of ZIP code and other information has become so pervasive that some states have banned stores from collecting it, Fergason says.

-“In California and Massachusetts, they’ve passed laws that say you can’t ask for ZIP code information because that is personal identification information, prohibited by the statute.”Other states, including Texas, are considering similar measures, she says.
+“In California and Massachusetts, they’ve passed laws that say you can’t ask for ZIP code information because that is personal identification information, prohibited by the statute.”

 What’s a consumer in other states to do?